Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/09-real-time-analytics-eventstream.md

 ### Task 5: Query captured data

-The eventstream you have created takes data from the sample source of bicycle data and loads it into the database in your eventhouse.
-You can analyze the captured data by querying the table in the database.
+In this task, you will query the data stored in the eventhouse to analyze real-time observations from the bike-share system.
+Using KQL (Kusto Query Language), you can explore the contents of the bikes table, review the structure of the ingested data, and verify that data is being correctly captured from the stream.

 1. In the menu bar on the left, select your **BicycleEventhouse (1)** KQL database.